Air Atlanta Icelandic: History

 The airline was established on 10 February 1986 by Captain Arngrímur Jóhannsson and his wife, Þóra Guðmundsdóttir.
 It started operations in 1986.
 Its first contract came when Caribbean Airways wet-leased a Boeing 707-320 from them for its London to Barbados flights.
 In 1988, the airline leased planes for Air Afrique to be used during the Hajj pilgrimage trips.
 This would become an important part of the structure of Air Atlanta Icelandic later on.
 Sudan Airways and Lufthansa were among the other airlines that benefited from leasing passenger airplanes from Air Atlanta Icelandic during the late 1980s, as well as Finnair, which leased a Boeing 737 from the Icelandic company.

 It was in 1991 that Air Atlanta Icelandic was able to take passengers to the sky with its own airline operation.
 Its first flight was with a Lockheed L-1011-500 plane.
-Later in 1992, Air Atlanta Icelandic participated in the United Nations peacekeepers airlifting, flying the UN representatives from former Yugoslavia to Nigeria and France.
+Later in 1992, Air Atlanta Icelandic participated in United Nations peacekeeper airlifts, flying the UN representatives from the former Yugoslavia to Nigeria and France.

 In 1993, the Boeing 747 arrived, and Saudia became one of the first airlines to lease that plane from Air Atlanta Icelandic, also for Hajj flights.
 After signing a contract with Samvinn Travel, Air Atlanta Icelandic began operating domestic charter flights as well.
 Later in 1993, a flight from Phnom Penh to Bangkok was launched using a Boeing 737-200.

 By 1994, Air Atlanta Icelandic had obtained rights to operate service from many other countries, including the United States, from where it had a flight to Colombia; and the Philippines, from where it was allowed to operate domestic charter flights.
 About that time, it began to offer flights within Europe and began service to Portugal.

 In 1996, a couple rented an Air Atlanta Icelandic Lockheed L-1011-500 to have a sky-wedding.
 The couple and its wedding guests were treated to a flight over the Arctic Circle, while the wedding was performed inside of the jet.

 1997 saw the arrival of contracts with airlines such as Britannia Airways and Iberia, which would use an Air Atlanta Icelandic plane for its routes from Barajas International Airport in Madrid to José Martí International Airport in Havana and to other points in the Caribbean.
 That year also saw the arrival of the airline's first Boeing 747SP plane, which would later be utilized by government officials, sports teams, The Rolling Stones, and others.

 In 1998, Air Atlanta Icelandic leased planes for British Airways.
 In 1999, Magnus G. Thorstenn was named the company's new CEO.
 The airline became a fully wide bodied airplane airline in 1999 when it sold the last of its Boeing 737s.
 In 2000, Air India joined the growing list of airlines that have leased airplanes from Air Atlanta Icelandic airlines.

 In 2003, Air Atlanta Icelandic expanded into the United Kingdom with its subsidiary, Air Atlanta Europe, which operated Boeing 747s ad hoc, charter and for the Florida tour operator, Travel City Direct.